aaiken1/fin-data-analysis-text/_sources/chapters/2_5_vscode.md

 You can see the extensions that I have installed on the left.
 ```

-You can access **extensions** in the bar on the left, or under View:Extensions, or with Command-Shift-X. See the figure above for the extensions that I have installed.
+You can access **extensions** in the bar on the left, or under View:Extensions, or with Command-Shift-X (Mac), or with Ctrl-Shift-X (PC).
+See the figure above for the extensions that I have installed.

 You definitely need:
 - Python